Observation of photon recoil effects in single-beam absorption spectroscopy with an ultracold strontium gas: Experimental setup

-By changing the linear imaging polarization angle in the $x-y$ plane, all three Zeeman sublevels of the $^3\textrm{P}_1$ state are addressable.
-An example is shown in Fig. \hyperref[fig1]{1(d)}.
-The peak OD is measured as a function of the imaging detuning showing three peaks at a magnetic field of about 80~mG.
-The relative line strengths are determined by the polarization and the different coupling strengths of the three corresponding transitions (see Fig. \hyperref[fig1]{1(d)}).
+By changing the linear probe polarization angle in the $x-y$ plane, all three Zeeman sublevels of the $^3\textrm{P}_1$ state are observable.
+An example is shown in Fig. \hyperref[fig1]{1(c)}.
+The peak OD is measured as a function of the probe detuning showing three peaks at a magnetic field of about 80~mG.
+The relative line strengths are determined by the polarization and the different coupling strengths of the three corresponding transitions (see Fig. \hyperref[fig1]{1(c)}).
 We have used this measurement to optimize the compensation of the background magnetic field to be better than 5~mG in our setup and to calibrate the quantization fields.
-For the absorption studies, we apply a field of 4~G to split the sublevels and the imaging polarization is tuned parallel to the quantization axis, so that the system is subjected only to the closed $\pi$ transition ($m_{j}=0 \rightarrow m_{j'}=0$), which can be treated as a perfect two-level system.
+For the absorption spectroscopy discussed below, we apply a field of 4~G to split the sublevels of $^3\textrm{P}_1$ further ($\sim8$~MHz) and the probe polarization is tuned parallel to the quantization axis, so that the system is subjected only to the closed $\pi$ transition ($m_{j}=0 \rightarrow m_{j'}=0$), which can be treated as a perfect two-level system.